 Resilient Architecture – With limited, easily adjusted ground infrastructure, satellite broadband services provide additional resiliency to climate and natural disaster impacts as well as changes in service location needs.
 In fact, satellite broadband services are used today as an immediate means of connectivity to areas, for example, struck by natural disaster.

 U.S. Economic Benefits – Satellite broadband services support hundreds of thousands of high-paying, innovation-driven jobs across the United States, from engineers and scientists to highly skilled technicians and trades workers.
 Inclusion of satellite broadband services in these programs will support the continued U.S. leadership in satellite communications, launch services, and space systems manufacturing and positively impact the health of the U.S. aerospace industrial base.
-Moreover, limits on satellite participation will benefit non-US competitors and encourage increased international investment outside of the U.S, presenting a risk to the growing U.S. space industry.
+Moreover, limits on satellite participation will benefit non-U.S. competitors and encourage increased international investment outside of the U.S, presenting a risk to the growing U.S. space industry.
 Satellite broadband also provides Americans in rural and remote locations with the opportunity to seek and obtain high-quality jobs that rely on access to a high-speed internet connection.

 Additional comments in responses to NTIA’s specific requests for information are provided below.